 - Fund portfolio action: Other than the regular savings, I added a bit more to KLP emerging markets index

-Before we move ahead with the dividend income, I want to share some cool things which has happened recently.
-Last week, I was talking around on Wall Street (visiting NY) and randomly look up on a huge blue poster.
+Before we move ahead with the dividend income, I want to share some cool things which have happened recently.
+Last week, I was walking around on Wall Street (visiting NY) and randomly looked up on a huge blue poster.
 Guess what!
 It was the announcement that Welltower, one of my core holdings, changed their ticket from HCN to WELL.
 I don’t think it’s normal for the average tourist to see one of their core stocks on the NYSE building, but New York has been very kind to Stockles.

-Also, I was able to do research on the american market.
-Often, I could walk around and see 3-5 companies in my portfolio on one street.
+Also, I was able to do research on the American market.
+I could walk around and see 3 to 5 companies in my portfolio in one street alone.
 More interestingly, I could try out the Deli stores (which is one of the core growth prospects for my core holding Hormel Foods Corp).
-Honestly, I can’t see anything else than future growth for Deli’s and Hormel has either the 1 or nr 2 brand in their respective segment.
+Honestly, I can’t see anything other than future growth for Deli.
+Hormel has either the 1 or number 2 brand in their respective segment.
 Same with Kimberly Clark.

 Mentally, I’ve improved as a person.
-From friday to sunday, I spent hours upon hours doing yoga and meditation in a small temple 3 hours west from NY.
-Something strange happens in your brain when you move from being relaxed, bored, focused, bored again, feeling pain, being bored, focused and then again, relaxed.
+I spent hours upon hours doing yoga and meditation in a small temple 3 hours west from NY from Friday to Sunday.
+Something strange happens in your brain when you move from being relaxed, bored to focused, bored again; feeling pain, being bored to focused and then relaxed again.
 It’s kind of like how life is.
 This was my daily schedule:

 Moving forward to investing and income:

-The following companies sent me a check in February
+The companies that sent me a check in February

 - GIS: $7.65, CVS: $12.81, HRL: $10.72, O: $20.07, WELL: $14.88, OHI: $33.17 (SOLD), SKT: 28.67, T: $26.80

 Again the dividend income was quadrupled, but that isn’t something I suspect in the future.
-The main reason is that I previously owned few companies that paid their dividend in february and that I added a lot of capital.
+The main reason is that I previously owned only a few companies that paid their dividend in February and that I added a lot of capital.

 2017 vs 2018